Library Policies and Guidelines

 Circulating books and government documents check out for four weeks.
-Items may be renewed for four additional weeks.
+Items may be renewed for four additional weeks unless requested by others.

 Audiovisual materials can be checked out by students for use in classroom presentations only.
 Faculty may check out audiovisuals for on- and off-campus use.